arjun555/zendesk-ticket-viewer/README.md

 The project will run on localhost:8080

+### Running project tests

+This project uses Jest for the testing framework.
+To run the tests, run the following command:

+    $ npm test

 # Project Notes
 ## Planning
 This coding challenge required a ticket viewer be built with the following requirements: